opf/openproject/docs/release-notes/13-4-0/README.md

 <!-- END AUTOMATED SECTION -->
 <!-- Warning: Anything above this line will be automatically removed by the release script -->

-#### Contributions
+## Contributions
 A big thanks to community members for reporting bugs and helping us identifying and providing fixes.
 Special thanks for reporting and finding bugs go to Andreas H., Diego Liberman, Andreas G, Mario Zeppin, Arved Kampe, and Richard Richter.

 We are always thankful for our great Community.
 If you are thinking about contributing to OpenProject yourself, we would like to encourage you to do so!

+### Translation contributors

 An important part is also the translations, for which we thank the following contributors in particular for this release:
 - [Syvert Fossdal](https://crowdin.com/profile/syvert), who translated a lot of OpenProject strings into Norwegian
 - [WilliamfromTW](https://crowdin.com/profile/williamfromtw), who translated to Traditional Chinese
 - [Tomas S](https://crowdin.com/profile/tomass), who translated to Lithuanian
 - [Marek Bajon](https://crowdin.com/profile/mbajon), who translated to Polish
 - [Vlastislav Dockal](https://crowdin.com/profile/vdockal), who translated to Czech

+Would you like to help out with translations yourself?
+Then take a look at our [translation guide](https://www.openproject.org/docs/development/translate-openproject/) and find out exactly how you can contribute.
+It is very much appreciated!